stephenmg12/yapeal/src/Yapeal/CLOUD.md

 finding good hosting with up to date software that don't over commit their servers which can cause multiple issues for something like Yapeal which doesn't have the same requirements as a normal webserver.
-Many people try to use the bottom teir web server services which put anywhere from 2-5x more web sites per server as they can truly handle.
+Many people try to use the bottom tiered web server services which put anywhere from 2-5x more web sites per server as they can truly handle.
 They also configure them for high output network bandwidth but little incoming as most sites spend most of their time serving web pages and not downloading new data.
-Yapeal downloads a lot of data from the API servers and uses very little outgoing bandwidth since it more like a client then a server.
+Yapeal downloads a lot of data from the API servers and uses very little outgoing bandwidth since it's more like a client then a server.

 ## About the instance